Akatosh001/NorthernUI/README.md

 # NorthernUI

+**All the work put into reverse engineering Oblivion and developing NorthernUI's code base was done by David Cobb (https://github.com/DavidJCobb/NorthernUI).
+This is a fork of his work designed to fix minor UI errors in the NorthernUI-away version (the vanilla controller interface).
+All credit and much thanks to David for his work on making Oblivion playable with a controller on PC.**

 Source code for a DLL that modifies Oblivion's UI engine.
 The mod is currently available for distribution [on NexusMods](https://www.nexusmods.com/oblivion/mods/48577).

 ## Setup